 Pressurized Water Reactor

 Rest of Europe

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, and Trends|

-|Segments Covered||Waste Type, Reactor Type, Application, and Region|
+|Segments Covered||Waste Type, Reactor Type, Application and Region|

-|Key Vendors||Enercon (US), Veolia (France), US Ecology Inc. (US), Posiva Oy (Finland), Stericycle Inc. (US), John Wood Group PLC (UK), Perma-Fix (US), Bechtel Corporation (US), Fluor Corporation (US), BHI Energy (US), Waste Control Specialists LLC (US), Augean PLC (UK), Chase Environmental Group Inc. (US), DMT (Germany), Holtec International (US), and Westinghouse Electric Company LLC (US)|
+|Key Companies Profiled||Enercon (US), Veolia (France), US Ecology Inc. (US), Posiva Oy (Finland), Stericycle Inc. (US), John Wood Group PLC (UK), Perma-Fix (US), Bechtel Corporation (US), Fluor Corporation (US)|

-|Key Market Opportunities||Regulations for the optimal use of efficient fuels and environmental concerns|
+|Key Market Opportunities||Concerns about the environment and rules for the best use of efficient fuels|